kyberdrb/IBS/README.md

         - Signal: backup successfully created, but the recovery failed
             - screenshot of the password -> adb pull to PC -> crop the password from the screenshot -> do an OCR on the cropped image to a text file -> remove any newlines from the text file -> push the text file back to the root dir on the internal storage of the phone as "signal-backup_password.txt"

-    1. backup SMS and call history e.g. with app `SMS Backup & Restore`
-        - set up local backup onto custom location - the root directory in internal memory

     1. backup Macrodroid macros via `Export/Import` tile **and** `Automatic Backup -> Cloud Backup` tab
+    1. backup Locus points and tracks

 1. Backup with connected device
     1. backup android apps - `backup_and_restore_android_apps`